To see St. Andrew’s “x-shaped cross” (or saltire*) check out St Andrew Saltire – Image Results

 * * * *

-The upper image is courtesy of ncregister.com/blog/st.-andrew-apostle-11-things-to-know and share, which included the full text of St. Andrew’s words before he died, showing “a very profound Christian spirituality.
+I originally had an upper image “courtesy of ncregister.com/blog/st.-andrew-apostle-11-things-to-know and share, which included the full text of St. Andrew’s words before he died, showing ‘a very profound Christian spirituality.
 [He] does not view the Cross as an instrument of torture but rather as the incomparable means for perfect configuration to the Redeemer, to the grain of wheat that fell into the earth.
-Here we have a very important lesson to learn: Our own crosses acquire value if we consider them and accept them as a part of the Cross of Christ…” See also Andrew the Apostle – Wikipedia, and as noted, St Andrew Saltire – Image Results.
+Here we have a very important lesson to learn: Our own crosses acquire value if we consider them and accept them as a part of the Cross of Christ…'” See also Andrew the Apostle – Wikipedia, and as noted, St Andrew Saltire – Image Results.

 “Note” also that an asterisk in the main text indicates a statement with a reference detailed further in this, the “notes” section.
 Thus, as to the “saltire” see St Andrew … 5 facts you might have known: